-With legendary rock stars like The Who, The Rolling Stones and Queen hailing from London, and many more having made history in the city’s studios, bars and clubs, the capital is filled with famous rock ‘n’ roll sites.
+With legendary rock stars like The Who, The Rolling Stones and Queen hailing from London and many more have made history in the city’s studios, bars and clubs, the capital is filled with famous rock ‘n’ roll sites.

 It was in Abbey Road Studios that the band recorded a lot of their music, but perhaps the most instantly recognisable Beatles site in the city is the zebra crossing at Abbey Road, having been featured on their record cover.

-As the flat was rented out by Ringo Starr, Paul McCartney also spent some time living here, while recording demos such as ‘Eleanor Rigby’.
+As the flat was rented out by Ringo Starr, Paul McCartney also spent some time living here while recording demos such as ‘Eleanor Rigby’.
 And later, Jimi Hendrix went on to rent the flat from Ringo, during which time he composed ‘The Wind Cries Mary’.

-Continuing on the Beatles pilgrimage, fans can move on to the now famous address, 3 Savile Row, where on January 30th 1969, the band held an impromptu rooftop concert, which was ultimately their final performance.
+Continuing on the Beatles pilgrimage, fans can move on to the now famous address, 3 Savile Row, where on January 30th 1969, the band held an impromptu rooftop concert, ultimately their final performance.

-From Beatles sites and memorabilia, move on to the city’s historic neighbourhoods where rock has made the greatest lasting impression, and where some of the capital’s most iconic music venues are still located.
+From Beatles sites and memorabilia, move on to the city’s historic neighbourhoods where the rock has made the greatest lasting impression and where some of the capital’s most iconic music venues are still located.

 In Camden, the Grade II historic theatre KOKO – previously known as Camden Theatre and The Camden Palace, and once a recording studio for the BBC – attracts the most attention, having been the setting for countless London rock performances and drawing in bands like The Clash.

-Take a stroll along Denmark Street (dubbed ‘Tin Pan Alley’), which is lined with music shops and small bars and clubs, having been the setting for many moments in London rock history; in 1964 The Rolling Stones recorded their debut album here, and Pink Floyd once performed in the UFO Club.
+Take a stroll along Denmark Street (dubbed ‘Tin Pan Alley’), lined with music shops, small bars and clubs, having been the setting for many moments in London rock history.
+In 1964, The Rolling Stones recorded their debut album here, and Pink Floyd once performed in the UFO Club.

 Visit these rock sites among others on the Evan Evans London Rock Tour, and have each place brought to life by the stories of British rock legends.